Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Introduction

 Furthermore, it is interesting to apply this approach to study the multiband topological systems.
-For a two-band system, e.g., the Su-Schrieffer-Heeger (SSH) model \cite{PhysRevLett.42.1698,PhysRevB.22.2099,Su1981}, the geometrical meaning of topologically different phases can be revealed by their distinct trajectories \cite{PhysRevLett.89.077002,PhysRevB.84.195452},with mapping the Bloch state into a 2D Bloch sphere.
-As a paragon topological model \cite{Shen}, the SSH model supports either topologically trivial or nontrivial phase, characterized by the quantized Berry phase 0 or $\pi$ \cite{Berry1984,PhysRevLett.62.2747,RevModPhys.82.1959}, verified in the recent cold atom experiment \cite{Atala2013}.
+For a two-band system, e.g., the Su-Schrieffer-Heeger (SSH) model,\ucite{PhysRevLett.42.1698,PhysRevB.22.2099,Su1981} the geometrical meaning of topologically different phases can be revealed by their distinct trajectories,\ucite{PhysRevLett.89.077002,PhysRevB.84.195452} with mapping the Bloch state into a 2D Bloch sphere.
+As a paragon topological model,\ucite{Shen} the SSH model supports either topologically trivial or nontrivial phase, characterized by the quantized Berry phase 0 or $\pi$,\ucite{Berry1984,PhysRevLett.62.2747,RevModPhys.82.1959} which is verified in the recent cold atom experiment.\ucite{Atala2013}

-From Refs. \cite{Majorana1932,Liu2017,Yao2017}, an arbitrary pure state for spin $J$ can be represented by
+From Refs.~\cite{Majorana1932,Liu2017,Yao2017}, an arbitrary pure state for spin $J$ can be represented by

 where $j$ is the angular quantum number, $|n\rangle_j\equiv |-j+n\rangle_j$ is the basis state and $C_j^{(n)}$ is the corresponding coefficient.
-The star equation is given by \cite{Majorana1932}
+The star equation is given by\ucite{Majorana1932}

 where $z$ denotes the characteristic variable and we also have the normalization condition $\sum_{n=0}^{2j}|C^{(j)}_{n}|^2=1$.
 The root $z$ can be mapped to the stars on Bloch sphere via relation

 where $\theta$ and $\phi$ are the spherical coordinates.